 So here’s the deal with this cake: It’s pretty much diet food.
 What else do you call a cake that contains TWO vegetables and a fruit?
 Well, you could also call it delicious.
 Or amazing.
 Or the-best-cake-you’ve-ever-tasted.
 Whatevs.
-The most important thing is that you don’t feel guilty when you eat one (or two or three or four) slice(s).
-And believe me, eating numerous slices of this cake isn’t all that hard.
+The most important thing is that you don’t feel guilty when you eat one (or two or three or four) slice(s) of this incredible pumpkin carrot cake.
+And believe me, eating numerous slices isn’t all that hard.

 - 1 cup packed soft brown sugar (I used Muscavado sugar)